hetmanskyi-cloud/AWS/terraform/scripts/README.md

 #### 6.6 WordPress Source Repository
 - To ensure installation consistency and avoid dependency on external downloads, WordPress is cloned from a dedicated GitHub mirror maintained within this project.
 This mirror repository contains only the official WordPress release (without themes or plugins) and is not modified, allowing seamless updates and version control integration.

+### 6.7 prepare-golden-ami.sh

+This script automates the hardening of a base EC2 instance to prepare it for use as a "Golden AMI".
+It should be run with root privileges on a temporary instance that will be captured as an image.

+#### Key Features

+- Updates all system packages to their latest versions.
+- Installs and enables UFW (Uncomplicated Firewall), allowing only Nginx traffic (HTTP/HTTPS).
+- Installs `fail2ban` for intrusion prevention and `unattended-upgrades` for automatic security patches.
+- Disables SSH root login and password authentication, enforcing key-based access.
+- Validates the `sshd_config` with `sshd -t` before restarting the service to prevent lockouts.
+- Cleans up temporary files, package caches, and sensitive data (like bash history and environment variables) to minimize the AMI footprint and enhance security.

+### 6.8 smoke-test-ami.sh

+The logical counterpart to `prepare-golden-ami.sh`.
+It runs a series of tests to validate that a Golden AMI candidate has been hardened and configured correctly.
+It should be run on an instance launched from the newly created AMI.

+#### Key Features

+- Verifies that UFW is active and allows the `Nginx Full` profile.
+- Ensures essential security packages (`fail2ban`, `ufw`, `unattended-upgrades`) are installed.
+- Confirms that critical services (`fail2ban`, `ssh`) are running.
+- Verifies that no sensitive environment variables or bash history were left in the AMI.
+- Runs `apt-get update` to confirm that the instance's networking and repository access are functional.

+### 6.9 ssm_run.sh

+A powerful wrapper script that makes asynchronous `aws ssm send-command` calls behave synchronously, making it ideal for CI/CD pipelines or `make` targets.

+#### Key Features

+- Executes a shell command on a target instance and **waits** for it to complete.
+- Fetches the full command invocation output, including `stdout` and `stderr`.
+- **Propagates failure:** Exits with a non-zero status code if the remote command fails.
+- Safely handles commands with spaces and special characters by formatting them as a JSON array.

+### 6.10 update_wordpress.sh

+Automates updating the WordPress source code (core and plugins) in the project's Git repository.
+This script manages the version-controlled source code, not a live deployment.

+#### Key Features

+- Downloads specified versions of WordPress core and selected plugins (`redis-cache`, `wordfence`).
+- Replaces the code in a local Git checkout with the newly downloaded files.
+- Commits the changes and pushes them to the `master` branch.
+- **Force-updates the version tag** (e.g., `v6.9`).
+It deletes any existing local and remote tag for that version before creating and pushing the new one.

+### 6.11 get_vpn_ips.sh

+A script designed to be used as a Terraform `external` data source.
+It dynamically fetches the public egress IP addresses of an AWS Client VPN endpoint.

+#### Key Features

+- **Plan Safe:** Designed to run during `terraform plan` without errors.
+If the VPN endpoint doesn't exist yet, the script gracefully returns an empty list.
+- **Correct Formatting:** Parses JSON input from Terraform and returns a JSON object containing a stringified list of CIDRs (e.g., `{"public_ips_json": "[\"1.2.3.4/32\"]"}`), which is the required format for consumption in Terraform.
+- **Secure:** Safely parses input using `jq`'s `@sh` formatter to prevent command injection.

+### 6.12 build_layer.sh

+A standalone build script that creates a `.zip` file for an AWS Lambda Layer, ensuring a consistent and reproducible build environment.

+#### Key Features

+- **Reproducible Builds:** Uses Docker and official `public.ecr.aws/lambda/python` images to build the layer in a Lambda-like environment.
+- **Handles Dependencies:** Installs system-level packages (like `gcc`, `zip`) inside the container needed to compile Python packages (e.g., Pillow).
+- **Fixes Permissions:** Cleverly uses `chown` as the last step inside the container to ensure the output `.zip` file is owned by the host user, avoiding permissions issues on the host machine.

 ---